 The mission then continued to Atlanta, At Emory University, where the delegation UCBM met the teacher Alessandro Venetians, an expert in mathematics applied to cardiovascular systems and sensors.
 The meetings allowed us to define new prospects for scientific collaboration, shared teaching activities and doctoral courses, in addition to the programming of visiting professors and advanced schools dedicated to the topics of computational medicine and biomedical engineering.
 Also particularly significant is the recognition obtained by Leonardo Molinari, alumnus UCBM, awarded the Best PhD Award 2026 at Emory University and currently working as a PostDoc at Lawrence Livermore National Laboratory.
 The delegation also met with Professor Dennis C. Liotta, an international figure of reference in organic chemistry and known for his contributions to the development of antiviral drugs used in HIV therapy.
 The discussion opened new perspectives for scientific support in chemistry and future international training activities.

 The final stage of the mission took place between Princeton e New York, with meetings dedicated to the development of long-term academic partnerships.
 Princeton University, the delegation met with the Vice Dean of Engineering, the Professor Gabriele Villarini, discussing possible collaborations on the topics water, climate and energy, in addition to the availability to activate shared doctoral courses and future institutional visits at UCBMDuring the mission, meetings were also held with representatives from the industrial and innovation world, with particular attention to the development of internship opportunities and international collaborations.
-Columbia University, the confrontation with the Vice Provost Engineering, the Professor Soulaymane Kachani, has laid the foundation for a Memorandum of Understanding aimed at creating a Double Degree in Biomedical Engineering.
-The initiative aims to gradually involve up to 10-20 students in the coming years, further strengthening the internationalization process of UCBMThe main areas of shared interest include AI for All, Quantum Engineering, Public Health, and the development of future Joint PhD experiences.
+Columbia University, the confrontation with the Senior Vice Provost, the Professor Soulaymane Kachani, laid the foundations for a Memorandum of Understanding between UCBM and Columbia University, among the main areas of shared interest are AI for All, Quantum Engineering, Public Health, and the development of future Joint PhD experiences.
+Furthermore, an initial project discussed is the creation of a Double Degree in Biomedical Engineering.
+The initiative aims to gradually involve up to 10-20 students over the next few years, further strengthening the internationalization process.
+UCBMThe main areas of shared interest include AI for All, Quantum Engineering, Public Health, and the development of future Joint PhD experiences.